-Collaboration with academic, business and community partners strengthens our teaching, research and outreach.
-Our teaching and research partners include Arizona State University, Rice University, Trinity College Dublin, Politecnico di Milano, Monash University, University College Dublin and the Queensland University of Technology, to name a few.
-We work with the region's leading businesses, including Etihad, Emirates Steel, ADNOC and ExxonMobil and collaborate with public sector organizations.
-And we are proud of our engagement with the broader community; for example, our 'Investing in our Community' platform has provided free workshops to over 10,000 participants during the 2021-22 academic year.
+Collaboration with academic, business, and community partners strengthens our teaching, research, and outreach.
+Our partnerships include renowned institutions such as Arizona State University, Rice University, Trinity College Dublin, Politecnico di Milano, Monash University, University College Dublin, and the Queensland University of Technology.
+We also collaborate with leading businesses and public sector organizations in the region.